 3. Choose a Tow Bar

-The tow bar connects the Jeep to the motorhome.
-There are several tow bar options on the market and we have seen many setups on our travels.
-Some tow bars offer an integrated system where supplemental breaking for the Jeep is built into the bar such as the ReadyBrute Elite (what we use – read our ReadyBrute Elite Tow Bar Review).
-Other tow bars require additional braking systems such as Blue Ox.
+The tow bar connects the Jeep Wrangler to the RV so it can be flat towed.
+There are several tow bar options on the market.
+Some tow bars offer an integrated system where supplemental braking for the Jeep is built into the bar such as the ReadyBrute Elite Tow Bar.
+Other tow bars require additional braking systems such as the Blue Ox.

 We decided to purchase the ReadyBrute Elite because it was the simplest solution.
 The built in braking system is based on inertia.
 When the motorhome brakes, the Jeep pushes against the tow bar and this actuates a lever on the bar that pulls a cable connected to the Jeep’s brake pedal.
 This mechanical action doesn’t require any additional electronics and for us that means less to go wrong.